dwyl/calendar/BUILDIT.md

 You have enabled the API for the project 😃.

-Now we need to add the **calendar scopes** the user has to consent to using this API.
+Now we need to add the **calendar scopes** the person has to consent to using this API.
 For this, click on the `OAuth consent screen` on the sidebar, and click on `Edit App`.